cyverse-archive/Donkey/README.markdown

 #### Listing Analysis Groups

-Unsecured Endpoint: GET /get-only-analysis-groups/{workspace-token}
+Unsecured Endpoint: GET /get-only-analysis-groups/{workspace-id}

 This service is used by the DE and (indirectly) by Tito to obtain the list of analysis groups that are visible to the user.
 This list includes analysis groups that are in the user's workspace along with any analysis groups that are in a workspace that is marked as public in the database.
-The `workspace-token` argument can either be the workspace ID or the user's fully qualified username.
-(The DE sends the workspace ID; Tito sends the username.)
+The `workspace-id` argument is the user's numeric workspace ID.
+The response is in the following
-The response is in the following format:
+format:

 ```json
 {